 The principal aim of the graduate program is to develop the student's ability to do original research in mathematics.
 Independent and critical thinking is fostered by direct contact with faculty members.
-(An indication of the current research interests of the faculty begins on pages 117-118.)
+(An indication of the current research interests of the faculty begins on pages 121-122.)
 Faculty advisers help students plan their programs of study leading to a Ph.D. in mathematics.
 Entering students are advised by the director of the Ph.D. program, who assists them in selecting appropriate courses, depending upon their previous studies.

+Course Program.
 The graduate courses are listed in section five.
 The three core courses-Ma 110 in analysis, Ma 120 in algebra, and Ma 151 in geometry and topology-are required of all graduate students unless excused by the director of the Ph.D. program.
 Students are expected to complete these core courses in preparation for the qualifying examinations (see below), usually in the first year.
 (Entering students are allowed to take a qualifying examination in September or October in order to demonstrate knowledge of one or more of the core areas.
 By passing the examination, they are excused from taking the corresponding course.)
 In addition, students are required to complete nine quarters of other advanced mathematics courses, at least two of which are in discrete mathematics: combinatorics, complexity, and computability, or logic and set theory.
+Unless these nine course quarters are given pass/fail, they must be taken for grades.
+Reading and research do not normally qualify to meet these requirements.
 Under special circumstances (e.g., finishing the degree in three years), exceptions to these requirements may be granted by the director of the Ph.D. program.